Am Fear Liath Mòr: Hogg

+Within the story, this phenomenon was written off as the Brocken Spectre cast by an approaching person from the west (which would at this time of day with the sun in the east be impossible), indirectly citing Ben Macdui as "a mountain in Aberdeenshire, [where] he would show him a giant spirit of the same dimensions, at any morning at the rising of the sun, provided he shone on that spot.
+British mountaineer Frank Smythe stated he had observed his shadow cast as a Brocken spectre across the mist on Ben Macdui as well.

 Explanations

 Illusions, hallucinations or misinterpretation of natural stimulus brought on by exhaustion or isolation have been proposed by psychologists.
 Infrasound, which can be generated by wind, can cause feelings of uneasiness and anxiety and is possibly connected to paranormal sightings.

 An optical illusion known as the Brocken spectre is a plausible explanation for some visual elements of the Big Grey Man legend.
 A Brocken spectre, or "mountain spectre," can occur in certain atmospheric conditions when the sun is at a particular angle.
 The subject's shadow can be cast onto a cloud bank around them, creating the illusion of a large shadowy humanoid figure.

-The poet James Hogg encountered a Brocken spectre on Ben MacDhui as far back as 1791, describing "a giant blackamoor, at least thirty feet high, and equally proportioned, and very near me.
-I was actually struck powerless with astonishment and terror."
-Hogg's terror subsided when he observed the figure making the same gestures as his own, realizing that it was merely his own shadow when he removed his hat.
-British mountaineer Frank Smythe stated he had observed his shadow cast as a Brocken spectre across the mist on Ben Macdhui as well.